What is Eisenmenger syndrome?

 Considerations related to Eisenmenger syndrome include, but are not limited to, the following:

-Pregnancy is not recommended for females of child-bearing age with Eisenmenger?s syndrome.
-Pregnancy may pose a high risk of death for the mother as well as complications for the fetus due to effects of low oxygen levels in the blood.
+Pregnancy is not recommended for women with Eisenmenger?s syndrome.
+Pregnancy may be dangerous for the mother and may cause complications for the fetus due to effects of low oxygen levels in the blood.

 Any anesthesia and surgery is considered high risk and should be carefully planned.
 Collaboration with a cardiac specialist is recommended.